yaskovdev/blog/source/_drafts/2024-12-07-what-http-status-code-should-my-rest-api-use-for-errors.md

 ---
 layout: post
-title: "What HTTP Status Code Should My REST API Return?"
+title: "Which HTTP Status Code Should My REST API Use For Errors?"
 date: 2024-12-07 18:39:16
 show_date: true
 categories: [ development ]